 Anyone who enjoys frontier adventure knows the best places take some getting to.
-From Buenos Aires, our journey begins with a 2hr flight to Bariloche, a 90km drive to the northern shores of Lake Falkner and a 30-minute motorboat to meet our host horses – it is then a breathtaking two-hour ride to basecamp.
+From Buenos Aires, our journey begins with a 2-hour flight to Bariloche, a 90km drive to the northern shores of Lake Falkner and a 30-minute motorboat to meet our horses – it is then a breathtaking two-hour ride to basecamp.

 We arrive at dusk to pisco sours and piping chimneys.
 The log cabin clubhouse, where meals are served and after-dinner games are played, overlooks the Filo Huahum river and is decked in local textiles.
 Here, we’ll enjoy succulent meals and play games in the evening.
 Wood burners warm the five cabins that frame the main lodge.
 Each includes good beds, a veranda and private bathroom.
 This is the African safari camp – wild, cosy, quietly stylish – transposed to Patagonia.
 Butch Cassidy and the Sundance Kid, who roamed these lands in the early 1900s, would have been right at home perched at the basecamp bar.

-The week-long Patagonia riding adventure itinerary is paced to perfection: morning rides to lookout points for delicious picnics, shady siestas and river swims, before meandering back to camp for sundowners and feasts of plenty.
+The week-long Patagonia adventure is paced to perfection: morning rides to lookout points for delicious picnics, followed by shady siestas and river swims, before meandering back to camp for sundowners and feasts of plenty.
 On the third day, we embark on a 2-day expedition to Fly Camp.
-Threading our way through lowland pastures, we fjord rivers and climb steeply through petrified forests before pausing for a well-earned lunch at the 3,000ft summit.
+Threading our way through lowland pastures, we ford rivers and climb steeply through petrified forests before pausing for a well-earned lunch at the 3,000ft summit.

 Riding in The Pass of Tears